-In response to Defendant's Declaration, the Magistrate Judge held a telephone status conference with the parties in September 2020.
-The Magistrate Judge granted Defendant's Motion to Extend Discovery, ordering Defendant to file his Opposition to Plaintiff's summary judgment motion by November 9, 2020 and permitting the parties to engage in further discovery, up to the response date, necessary to oppose or reply to the pending dispositive motion.
+The Magistrate Judge granted Lindstedt's Motion to Extend Discovery, ordering Lindstedt to file his Opposition to Stefani's summary judgment motion by November 9, 2020, and permitting the parties to engage in further discovery up to the response date, as necessary to oppose or reply to the pending dispositive motion.

-On November 9, 2020, Defendant filed his Consolidated Opposition Reply Brief to Plaintiff's Motion for Summary Judgment.
+On November 9, 2020, Lindstedt filed his Consolidated Opposition Reply Brief to the Reo's Motion for Summary Judgment.
 In the caption it further states, "Withdrawal of Silent "Admissions."
-In his Opposition Brief, Defendant states he is submitting all his consolidated answers to Plaintiff and is "withdrawing all silent admissions yet again."
+In his Opposition Brief, Lindstedt states he is submitting all his consolidated answers to Reo and is "withdrawing all silent admissions yet again."
 (Consolidated Brief in Opposition at 3).
-He continues: "Thus, since the admissions are withdrawn, then this Court can proceed to trial on the merits before a jury..."
+He continues in his brief: "Thus, since the admissions are withdrawn, then this Court can proceed to trial on the merits before a jury..."
 (Id at 3-4).
-Defendant later asserts, "since the admissions have been withdrawn in the time frame of further discovery set by Magistrate Parker on September 8, 2020," the Reos have "no claim to summary judgment..."
-(Id at 5).
-Defendant also continues to assert that Plaintiff has failed to provide any basis for his damages.
-In his Objections at ECF# 83 to the Magistrate Judge's R & R, Defendant claims that he has "overtly asked to withdraw the implied Rule 36 admissions" in his filing of November 9, 2020.
+Later, Lindstedt asserts that "since the admissions have been withdrawn in the time frame of further discovery set by Magistrate Parker on September 8, 2020," the Reos have "no claim to summary judgment..."
+(Id. at 5).
+Lindstedt also continues to assert that Stefani Reo has failed to provide any basis for her damages.
+In his Objections at ECF# 44 to the Magistrate Judge's R & R, Lindstedt claims he has "overtly asked to withdraw the implied Rule 36 admissions" in his filing of November 9, 2020.

-The Magistrate Judge determined that Defendant never moved to have his admissions withdrawn prior to the Report and Recommendation and the Court agrees.
-Instead, Defendant unilaterally withdrew his admissions because he did not want them used against him.
+The Magistrate Judge determined that Lindstedt never moved to have his admissions withdrawn prior to the Report and Recommendation and the Court agrees.
+Instead, Lindstedt unilaterally withdrew his admissions because he did not want them used against him.
 However, he never provided direct answers to the Requests for Admission in the form required by Rule 36; and, insofar as this Court is aware, has still not done so, despite knowing that failure to do so may subject him to summary judgment.

-The Court does not believe that Rule 36 or subsequent caselaw interpreting the same allows the Court to pick and choose which admissions will be withdrawn and which will be enforced when Defendant has not moved to withdraw any admissions.
-Because Defendant has not requested that only certain admissions be withdrawn, the Court must either withdraw all his admissions or none of them.
-The plain language of Rule 36 requires the withdrawal be "on motion" and, as the Magistrate Judge correctly determined, the Court may not withdraw admissions sua sponte.
-Defendant's filings make clear he wants all his admissions withdrawn but he has never formally moved to do so and has never submitted his responses to the Requests.
+The Court does not believe that Rule 36 or subsequent caselaw interpreting the same allows the Court to pick and choose which admissions will be withdrawn and which will be enforced when Lindstedt has not moved to withdraw any admissions.
+Because Lindstedt has not requested that only certain admissions be withdrawn, the Court must either withdraw all his admissions or none of them as the plain language of Rule 36 requires the withdrawal be "on motion;" and as the Magistrate Judge correctly determined, the Court may not withdraw admissions sua sponte.
+Lindstedt's filings make clear he wants all his admissions withdrawn but he has never formally moved to do so and has never submitted his responses to the Requests.